isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 #### **FasTax Series: Singapore Transfer Pricing Essentials**<br>
 **21 Oct | 2.00 p.m. to 5.00 p.m.**

+Having a proper set of transfer pricing documentation is essential for businesses not only for reporting purpose, it will be useful in times of transfer pricing disputes with foreign tax authorities.
+Join us in this webinar, where our speakers from Deloitte, Mr [Avik Bose](https://www.linkedin.com/in/avik-bose-63776014/) (Tax Partner, Transfer Pricing) and Mr Tay Eng Hong (Director, Transfer Pricing), together with IRAS, Ms Julia Chew (Deputy Director) and Ms [Renee Yeo](https://www.linkedin.com/in/reneeyeo/) (Senior Manager), provide you with insights and experiences in the areas of Singapore’s Transfer Pricing regime.

+Agenda:

+* Overview of Singapore’s TP regime
+* TP documentation and mistakes to avoid
+* TP disputes—prevention and resolution

 <a id="18oct-ta-id"></a>
 #### **TaxEdge Series: The Evolution of Pillar 2 in International Taxation - The Current State of Play in Asia and Beyond**<br>